An article was written for those in the building industry

 Timeframes are managed

-In order to deliver on time for your customer, it is very important to manage all timeframes around the supply of materials, availability trades people, completing work on time and being ready for Council inspections.
+In order to deliver on time to your customer, it is very important to manage all timeframes around the supply of materials, availability tradespeople, completing work on time and being ready for Council inspections.

 Plan ahead and deliver on time.